< PREV | NEXT > | INDEX | SITEMAP | GOOGLE | UPDATES | BLOG | CONTACT | $Donate? | HOME

 The courts had earlier decided that online media outlets carrying user-contributed material were like bookstores, and so the operators could not be held liable for user content.
 There was a big catch: if the operators moderated the content, it was then liable.
 The result was predictable, operators stopped moderating content.
 That led to Section 230 -- which allowed the operators to engage in moderation, even delete content completely off their pages, without being penalized by the legal system.
 In other words, operators were given very broad discretion in what they would and would not let people post to their websites.

 It wasn't such a big deal then, but the far-sighted could see that it might be eventually.
 At the time, trolls spreading conspiracy hoaxes and other disinformation online were seen as not much more than a nuisance.
 However, trolling in a broader sense had become more widespread by the end of the century, with popular websites such as Alex Jones' INFOWARS arising to spread wild conspiracy hoaxes -- and cable TV carrying Fox News, preaching the Troglodyte-Right gospel, obtaining an attentive audience.
-It was the beginning of the digital era of information wars, but it wasn't taken very seriously at the outset.
+It was the beginning of the digital era of information wars.

 * Incidentally, although intellectual property law is a significant issue, it is somewhat off the track in this document -- except possibly to the extent that the growth of the internet led to widespread piracy of music, videos, and software, leading to enforcement actions, and the emergence of technologies to impede illegal copying.
 Such issues persist, but like online porn, they're seen as manageable.